developer-onizuka/gpu-operator3/README.md

 >    openssl dgst -sha256 -hex | sed 's/^.* //'
 ```

-If the token was expired, then you can create it again.
+If the token was expired (no result of "kubeadm token list"), then you can create it again.
 ```
 $ kubeadm token create
 ```